 - 4. The Welsh Government is working in social partnership to build an economy that promotes fair work, equality and economic, social and environmental justice.
 The Programme for Government 2021-2026 outlines the 10 well-being objectives that the Government is working towards to maximise its contribution to the well-being goals in line with the sustainable development principle. - 5.
 This Bill is intended to complement other legislation, such as the Well-Being of Future Generations (Wales) Act 2015 and the Socio-economic Duty in section 1 of the Equality Act 2010.
 It specifically closely interacts with and supplements the operation of the WFG Act 2015 with the intended ambition of improving sustainable development though similar social, economic and environmental goals. - 6.
 The WFG Act 2015 defines "sustainable development" to mean the process of improving the economic, social, environmental and cultural well-being of Wales by taking action, in accordance with the sustainable development principle, aimed at achieving the well-being goals.
-The sustainable development principle requires those subject to the Act to act in a manner which seeks to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs.
+The sustainable development principle requires those bodies which are subject to the Act to act in a manner which seeks to ensure that the needs of the present are met without compromising the ability of future generations to meet their own needs.
 This Bill is designed to complement and build on the five ways of working that make up the sustainable development principle by introducing the principle of social partnership as an essential way in which Government and public bodies should work. - 7.
-Through social partnership arrangements government, employers and trade unions (or employee representatives if there is no unions present) are brought together in areas of mutual interest, to design and implement better solutions.
-Social partnership is a way of working which aims to achieve a mutually agreed outcomes, to the benefit of all involved groups.
-We have an opportunity to involve and collaborate with social partners to develop the collective action and endeavour needed to solve common problems.
+Through social partnership arrangements government, employers and trade unions (or employee representatives if there are no unions present) are brought together in areas of mutual interest, to design and implement better solutions.
+Social partnership is a way of working which aims to achieve mutually agreed outcomes, to the benefit of all involved groups.
 As a way of working, it can improve how public bodies set and deliver their well-being objectives, which are designed to maximise the contribution those bodies make to achieving the national well-being goals. - 8.
-Involving employers and workers in planning and the decision-making processes can strengthen policy making and also contribute to innovative solutions.
-By engaging the workforce in key decisions, we can support a motivated and committed workforce which is critical to the effective delivery of public services.
+Involving employers and workers in joint planning and decision-making processes can strengthen policy making and also contribute to innovative solutions.
+By engaging the workforce in key decisions, we can support a motivated and committed workforce which is critical to the effective delivery of public services in Wales.